 The castle of Yverdon is a beautiful medieval building in the centre of the town.
 It houses the museum of Yverdon and its region and has interesting structures to visit such as its courtyard, cellars, chapel and keep.

-The construction of the castle of Yverdon begins in 1235 by a circular tower under the orders of Amédée de Montfaucon, Lord of Orbe.
-It was quickly bought by the Savoyards and Peter II in 1265 to serve as a support point for the control of the Pays de Vaud.
-The castle is at this moment enlarged to find itself with its current quadrancular form known as the “Savoyard square” as, for example, to the castles of Morges or Bulle.
-The castle was set on fire in the Burgundian Wars at the end of the 15th century and then conquered in 1536 by the Bernese.
-Following the Vaudois revolution in 1798, it became the property of the new canton of Vaud and was finally sold to the town of Yverdon.
-At its construction, the castle was surrounded by an exterior wall that has now disappeared.
+The construction of the castle of Yverdon began in 1235 with a circular tower under the orders of Amédée de Montfaucon, lord of Orbe.
+It is quickly bought by the Savoyards and Pierre II in 1265 to serve as a base for the takeover of the Pays de Vaud.
+The castle was then enlarged to its current quadrangular shape known as the “Savoyard square” as for example at the castles of Morges or Bulle.